entitylabs/image-mod-app/README.md

-NOTE: THe functionality is modified from v1
+NOTE: The functionality is modified from v1

 User press the mouse on screen and drag it a free shape will be drawn on release the drawing stops.